plopezm/jee7-course/README.md

     * Security must be performed using basic authentication header
 6. Create a JAX-RS resource to update a user
     * Security must be performed using basic authentication header
-    * Implement update method in LoginService
+    * Implement update method in LoginService.
+This method must be tested
 7. Create a JAX-RS resource to delete an user
     * Security must be performed using basic authentication header
+8. Download Payara4 and start checking the admin panel (the admin panel is available on port 4848).
+9. Download Derby database and start it in network mode (./startNetworkServer -h 0.0.0.0)
-8. Create the necessary datasource in Payara
+10. Create the necessary datasource in Payara (if necessary) and check if persistence.xml is correct.
-9. Executes the application in Payara 4 and check that everything works
+11. Execute the application in Payara 4 and check that everything works

 ### Help